4 Month How Many Weeks

 2. Number of weeks: 121.76 days / 7 days/week ≈ 17.39 weeks

 This method provides a reasonable approximation, especially when high precision isn't required.
-However, it’s important to remember that this is an average, and the actual number of weeks can vary depending on the specific months and whether it's a leap year.
+Still, it’s important to remember that this is an average, and the actual number of weeks can vary depending on the specific months and whether it's a leap year.

 The Importance of Specifying the Months